Mugishaa77/evergreen-farms-limited/README.md

 M-Garden project (the Mobile Garden) project

 M-Garden project is a multi-vendor e-commerce agribusiness website.
-It allows a farmer to open an online stall to open an online market stall to sell wholesale farm produce directly to grocers(mama mboga)
-It operates on three profiles:
+It allows a farmer to open an online market stall to sell wholesale farm produce directly to grocers(mama mboga) It operates on three profiles:
 ~Farmers:
     Vendors with wholesale or retail stalls.
 ~Grocers:
-    Vendors with wholesale or retial stalls.
+    Vendors with wholesale or retail stalls.
 ~Users:
     Buyers who can buy farm produce from farmers and grocers depending on their preference.